Penshurst Circular via Bough Beech Walk

 3. In the far corner veer right through a wide gap in the hedge and cross a potentially muddy patch of ground to a lane (Ide Hill Road again), with the trees opposite screening a water treatment plant.
 Turn right and go along this lane for 450m.

-5. Continue the directions at §I for the main ending, or §M if you are doing the alternative afternoon (omitting Chiddingstone).
+5. Continue the directions at §I, or §M if you are doing the alternative ending.

 5. Bushy Wood to the Wheatsheaf direct (3 km)